 Goodwill represents the excess of cost over fair value of the assets of businesses acquired in accordance with FASB ASC Topic 350 Intangibles-Goodwill and Other ("ASC 350").
-The goodwill on our consolidated balance sheet as of December 31, 2018 is associated with both our Retail Natural Gas and Retail Electricity segments.
+The goodwill on our consolidated balance sheet as of December 31, 2019 is associated with both our Retail Natural Gas and Retail Electricity segments.
 We determine our segments, which are also considered our reporting unit, by identifying each unit that engaged in business activities from which it may earn revenues and incur expenses, had operating results regularly reviewed by the segment manager for purposes of resource allocation and performance assessment, and had discrete financial information.

 Goodwill is not amortized, but rather is assessed for impairment whenever events or circumstances indicate that impairment of the carrying value of goodwill is likely, but no less often than annually as of October 31.
 We compare our estimate of the fair value of the reporting unit with its carrying value, including goodwill.
-If the carrying value of the reporting unit exceeds its fair value, we compare the implied fair value of the reporting unit's goodwill to the carrying value, if any, of that goodwill, the difference of which is recorded as an impairment in the financial statements.
-In accordance with our accounting policy, we completed our annual assessment of goodwill impairment as of October 31, 2018 during the fourth quarter of 2018, using a qualitative assessment approach, and the test indicated no impairment.
+If the carrying value of the reporting unit exceeds its fair value, we would recognize a goodwill impairment loss for the amount by which the reporting unit's carrying value exceeds its fair value.
+In accordance with our accounting policy, we completed our annual assessment of goodwill impairment as of October 31, 2019 during the fourth quarter of 2019, using a qualitative assessment approach, and the test indicated no impairment.